Andy in late 2007

 In the academic year 1976–77, I continued my studies at Oxford, now registered for a Doctor of Philosophy degree, and did part-time work as a tutor in logic and philosophy at St. Anne's College Oxford.
 I wrote another draft of my book Dialectical Logic.
 The argument now culminated in a new, open-ended, evolutionary theory of facts that unfolded in a constructive universe where time was realized layer by layer behind a moving present moment.

 In early 1980, I submitted the thesis.
-I did temporary clerical work for the Institute of Administrative Accounting and Data Processing in London.
-I moved back to Oxford and took a short course in teaching English as a Foreign Language at the Oxford Intensive School of English, then spent the summer at the school teaching students who were visiting Oxford.
-It was a pleasant summer.
+I did temporary work for the Institute of Administrative Accounting and Data Processing in London.
+I moved back to Oxford and took a short course in teaching English as a Foreign Language at the Oxford Intensive School of English, then spent the summer teaching at the school.
 My thesis examiners were Edward Craig and Michael Inwood.
-They accepted my Socratic dialog Dialectical Logic for the degree of Master of Letters.
+They accepted my thesis Dialectical Logic for the degree of Master of Letters.

 In September 1980, I moved back to London and started work as a tutor of Advanced-level Physics at the Davis, Laing and Dick Tutorial College in Notting Hill Gate.